+HYPOVOLEMIC SHOCK

-HYPOVOLEMIC SHOCK SIGNS OF HYPOVOLEMIC SHOCK shock and perhaps the easiest to understand.
-Possible tachypnea Hypovolemic shock results from insufficient blood in the cardiovascular system.
-This can be due to Tachycardia hemorrhage externally, or into the peritoneum or into the gastrointestinal system.
-Hypovolemic shock Adequate or low blood pressure In children can also occur from water loss, perspiration, diarrhea, vomiting, or when fluid moves into the tissues (third-spacing) Narrow pulse pressure into the dissues (third spacing).
-Slow capillary refill In hypovolemic shock, preload to the heart is decreased (less volume to fill the heart), though contractility is normal or increased Likewise Weak peripheral pulses afterload is increased since the vessels have constricted in an attempt to increase blood pressure.
-Normal central pulses Possible decreased urine output Table 19 Decreased level of consciousness
+Hypovolemic shock is the most common type of shock and perhaps the easiest to understand.

+Hypovolemic shock results from insufficient blood in the cardiovascular system.
+This can be due to hemorrhage externally, or into the peritoneum or into the gastrointestinal system.
+Hypovolemic shock in children can also occur from water loss, perspiration, diarrhea, vomiting, or when fluid moves into the tissues (third-spacing).

+In hypovolemic shock, preload to the heart is decreased (less volume to fill the heart), though contractility is normal or increased.
+Likewise, afterload is increased since the vessels have constricted in an attempt to increase blood pressure.